 Princess Victoria, Uxbridge Road, Shepherd’s Bush

 Whilst being a large pub, with high ceilings, chandeliers and vast proportions, The Princess Victoria is incredibly charming with lovely décor and a very cosy feel.
-The Princess Victoria is well known for its excellent food offering with a menu that ranges from fine dining options to delicious pizza, as well as one of the best Sunday roasts in West London.
+Though more spacious than some, its design ensures it still feels intimate.

 Cosy Pubs in Chiswick